 How is this test performed?

-How do I interpret the results of a colonoscopy report?
+How do you receive the results of your colonoscopy?

 The provider will typically talk to you about the findings of the test before you go home.
 Any biopsies that were taken will be sent to a pathologist to be reviewed.
 The results of this are usually available in 7-10 days.
 Your care provider will be able to discuss these results with you.